kitbagjs/mapper/README.md

 Note the [satisfies operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator) requires Typescript v4.9+.

 Assuming you declared your own `Register` interface from [Type Safety](#type-safety).
-The mapper will use the keys you define to provide type safety when calling map.
+Kitbag Mapper will use the keys you define to provide type safety when calling map.

 ```ts
 mapper.map('number', 123, 'string') // "123"